 Golf was likely invented by 15th-century Scottish shepherds, who entertained themselves by hitting anything they could find into holes and at targets.
-Their “game” evolved over the next few centuries, and in 1860 the first Open Championship—known in the U.S. as the British Open—was played at the Royal and Ancient Golf Club of St Andrews in Scotland, marking the beginning of modern golf.
+Their “game” evolved over the next few centuries, and in 1860 the first Open Championship—known in the U.S. as the British Open—was played at the Prestwick Golf Club in Scotland, marking the beginning of modern golf.

 The earliest clubs that can be found today are from the 17th century.
 Those, however, are museum pieces.
 Clubs from the 18th and early 19th centuries occasionally make their way into private collections, but you may well need to take out a second mortgage to afford them.
 Such clubs, though, invoke the memory of golf’s first stars, men such as Allan Robertson, a St Andrews golfer who died in 1859.
 The clubs made from 1860 onward are the ones most collectors trouble themselves with.
 This is also when some standardization of clubs began.

 In those days, the heads of Douglas McEwan golf clubs (also sold as D. McEwan & Son) were made of beech while the shafts were fashioned from hickory, a wood whose elasticity allowed for the maximization of torque in a swing.
 Prior to that, most club heads were made of thorn wood or fruitwood and were fixed to ash shafts.